th5th/buildenv/README.md

 `$ buildenv package TYPE [SOURCE]`

-This packs all the files in SOURCE directory up into a tarball which is stored under TEMPLATEPATH/TYPE, for later access by new.
-If the SOURCE directory is omitted, the TEMPLATEPATH/TYPE folder is repackaged, essentially updating the tarball to reflect any code changes made to the template files.
+This packs all the files in SOURCE directory up into a tarball which is stored under TEMPLATEPATH, for later access by new.
+If the SOURCE directory is omitted, the current working directory is used.

+Finally, to list which projects have been packaged for your consumption just type:

+`$ buildenv list`

 ### License